-Did you watch the recently filmed mini-series of Howards End, which was broadcast on the BBC at the end of last year?
+Did you watch the mini-series of Howards End, which was broadcast on the BBC at the end of 2017?
 Vann, a privately-owned house and Arts and Crafts garden, near Godalming, was used as the location for Howards End.
 Vann occupies a charming location, it’s nestled in amongst beech and oak woodland, and is surrounded by fields.
 The gardens at Vann extend to five acres, they feature a truly magical Water Garden, which was designed by Gertrude Jekyll and is a pure delight!
 A natural stream has been cleverly engineered to flow into the rill, down to the lake, via a series of ponds and into the Water Garden.
 This area is utterly enchanting and was planted by Gertrude Jekyll herself in 1911, with shuttlecock ferns, Solomon’s Seal, and a multitude of spreading bog and water plants including: Trachystemons, Peltiphyllums, Rodgersias, and Calthas, which have endured creating a naturalistic, lushly planted paradise.

 The name Vann comes from the words venne or fenne, meaning bog.
 The snakeshead fritillaries, which Gertrude Jekyll planted have now spread and naturalised, they simply relish this dewy ground.
 Gertrude Jekyll planned much of the planting at Vann.
 Over the years some of this planting has evolved, newer cultivars have replaced a number of the older more invasive or less floriferous plants, but this garden is still undoubtedly a Gertrude Jekyll garden.
 Visitors can admire the vertical Yew Walk, with its central rill and twin borders filled with Crocus, Pulmonarias, and Erysimums.
 There’s even a topiary cat, chasing after a topiary mouse!